|This page has been archived and is no longer updated. The information on this page is for reference only.|

-A 59 kilometre underground pipeline linking Geelong to Melbourne's water supply is part of our long-term plans to secure the region's water supply into the future.
+A 59-kilometre underground pipeline linking Geelong to Melbourne's water supply is part of our long-term plan to secure the region's water supply into the future.

 The underground pipeline connects Geelong's storage basins at Lovely Banks with Melbourne's water supply network at Cowies Hill, west of Werribee.

 The final section of the pipeline was laid in early 2012, with the project officially completed in early 2013.

 The Melbourne to Geelong Pipeline is not currently providing drinking water to Geelong.
 It is an important back-up supply that may need to be called upon in times of drought.

 |Latest news blog: Explosives required for rock blast (November 2011)|

 |Latest news blog: Pipeline crosses Werribee River (July 2011)|

 |Latest news blog: Melbourne to Geelong Pipeline project update (June 2011)|

 |Latest news blog: Pipes delivered for Melbourne to Geelong Pipeline (August 2010)|

 |Latest news blog: Melbourne-Geelong Interconnection contract awarded (July 2010)|